Welcome

 Spring 2020 Course

-During the Spring 2020 term, the students enrolled in biology professor Jeff Dudycha's BIOL 599 Topics in Biology: Chords & Codons and music professor Reginald Bain's MUSC 540/(737) (Advanced) Projects in Computer Music teamed up in a unique beyond-the-classroom experience that focuses on interdisciplinary research/creative activity that lies at the intersection of intersection of genetics and algorithmic composition.
+During the Spring 2020 term, the students enrolled in biology professor Jeff Dudycha's BIOL 599 Topics in Biology: Chords & Codons and music professor Reginald Bain's MUSC 540/(737) (Advanced) Projects in Computer Music teamed up in a unique beyond-the-classroom experience that focuses on interdisciplinary research/creative activity that lies at the intersection of genetics and algorithmic composition.
 Ten undergraduate biologists and ten undergraduate/graduate composers created the following five projects:

 Group 1